nrobinson2000/po-util/README.md

 <img src="http://i.giphy.com/11w4YEQHmUy06s.gif" width="800px">
 </p>

-  * Standardized project directory structure.
-  * Upgrading the system firmware of devices.
-  * Monitoring the serial output of devices.
-  * Manually putting devices into DFU mode and out of DFU mode.

-# Project Directory Structure
+# Project Structure

-The directory structure of a **full** `po-util` project is arranged like so:
+The directory structure of a full `po-util` project is arranged like so:

 ```
 firmware/